KanjutGusion/WarungAI-backend/TECHNICAL.md

 2. Docker Strategy (Profiles)
    1. We use Docker Compose Profiles to separate environments in a single docker-compose.yml file.
 This prevents development services (like local DBs) from running in production.

-   2. Profile dev: Runs API (with Hot-Reload), PostgreSQL, and mounts local volumes.
+   2. Profile dev: Runs API, PostgreSQL, and mounts local volumes.

    3. Profile prod: Runs the optimized production image pulled from GHCR.